aduwillie/github-webhook-nodejs/README.md

 The requirements must be values that must be passed in as environment variables.
 These can be placed in a `.env` file that would be loaded as early as possible.

 - GITHUB_WEBHOOK_SECRET: The secret used when setting up the webhook at Github
+- GITHUB_REPO_BRANCH: The online branch to pull the changes from
-- GITHUB_REPO: The repository that needs to be updated upon the webhook trigger
+- LOCAL_REPO_DIR: The local repository path that needs to be updated after the webhook trigger
 - PORT: The port on which the webserver is listening on

 ## Using Webhook as a Systemd Service